Preparing tunable Bell-diagonal states on a quantum computer

-The quantum non-local coherence and correlations of $\rho_{w}^{d}(0.3,0.3)$ and of $\rho_{w}^{d}(0.25,0.25)$ are shown in Fig. \ref{decoh},
+The quantum non-local coherence and correlations of $\rho_{w}^{d}(0.25,0.25)$ and of $\rho_{w}^{d}(0.15,0.15)$ are shown in Fig. \ref{decoh}.

-The results in Fig. \ref{decoh} show that our simplified model of Eq. (\ref{eq:decoh}) describes quite well the main qualitative features of the experimental data of Fig. \ref{qcorr}.
-Besides, we see in the inset of Fig. \ref{decoh} that by lowering the values of the amplitude and phase noise rates, one could increase the values of the quantumness functions of the generated states, and, in particular, that one could generate states with non-zero quantum non-locality.
+The results in Fig. \ref{decoh} show that our simplified model of Eq. (\ref{eq:decoh}) describes well the main qualitative features of the experimental data.
+Besides, we see in the inset of Fig. \ref{decoh} that by lowering the values of the amplitude and phase noise rates, one could significantly increase the values of the quantumness functions of the generated states.

-In conclusion, in this letter we gave a quantum circuit that can be used to prepare tunable Bell-diagonal states with a quantum computer.
+In conclusion, in this article we gave a quantum circuit that can be used to prepare tunable Bell-diagonal states with a quantum computer.
 We implemented this quantum circuit using the IBM Q 5 Yorktown quantum computer and measured the non-local quantum coherence and discord, entanglement, steering, and non-local quantum correlations of experimentally reconstructed Werner states.
-Even though the noise and imperfections of the hardware utilized had a quite strong detrimental effect on the measured quantum correlations, we succeeded in verifying a hierarchy relation for quantum resources (see e.g. Ref. \cite{costa}) of the produced states:

-The simple zero-temperature composite noise model we made to explain the experimental results obtained indicates that access to quantum computers with lower noise rates will allow for the application of our quantum circuit to produce even the strongest kind of quantum correlation and also to test several interesting theoretical results that have been reported in the recent quantum information science literature using Bell-diagonal states \cite{roszak,castro,feldman,kay,li,han,lang}.
+Even though the noise and imperfections of the hardware utilized had a quite strong detrimental effect on the measured quantum correlations, we succeeded in verifying a hierarchy relation for quantum resources (see e.g. Ref. \cite{costa}) of the produced states: $N\Rightarrow S\Rightarrow E\Rightarrow D.$ The simple zero-temperature composite noise model we made to explain the obtained experimental results indicates that access to quantum computers with lower noise rates will allow for the application of our quantum circuit to produce even the strongest kinds of quantum correlation and also to test several interesting theoretical results that have been reported in the recent quantum information science literature using Bell-diagonal states.